 I’ve read enough middle grade horror to know that a lot of the books within the genre are mostly harmless, spooky fun.
 There are a lot of conspicuous exceptions, of course, but for every Coraline there are at least a hundred Goosebumps (and, look, I love Goosebumps as much as the next reader, but let’s be real — it’s mostly goofy and schlocky fun).

 Katherine Arden’s books fall more towards the Gaiman-end of the spectrum.
 There’s still no “real” horror here, but what Arden does deliver — and in abundance — is atmosphere.
-Which is fine by me: the spooky stories I find most effective are those defined by ambiance rather than terror — and Dead Voices has ambiance to spare.
+Which is fine by me: the spooky stories I find most effective are those defined by ambiance rather than terror — and Dead Voices, the second book in the Small Spaces series, has ambiance to spare.
 Arden’s language is beautiful, her descriptions chilling and commanding.
 There are passages here so vivid that I could almost feel the New England cold down in my bones (which is — as I mentioned in my previous review for Pumpkinheads — quite the feat when you consider I live on a Caribbean island in the midst of one of its hottest years on record).